Milagros, Masbate: Etymology

 Milagros got its name from Spanish word Milagro meaning miracle.
-Stories handed down from generation to generation told us that the community was founded by early settlers who are peace loving and faithful converted Christians.
-Early then, coastal communities are the center of trade and commerce because of its facility to transport goods and products to and from the other communities.
-These are often the targets of marauding “moro” bandits who pillage and wreak havoc to victim communities.
-News of the atrocities caused by these heartless invaders sent shivers to the bones of those unwarring communities.
+Stories handed down from generation to generation told us that the community was founded by early settlers who were peace loving and faithful converted Christians.
+Early then, coastal communities were the center of trade and commerce because of its facility to transport goods and products to and from the other communities.
+These were often the targets of marauding “moro” bandits who pillaged and wreaked havoc to victim communities.
+News of the atrocities caused by these heartless invaders sent shivers to the bones of those peaceful communities.

 One day a flotilla of vintas with armed men aboard anchored at the bay ready to attack on signal.
 People scampered to safety to neighboring hills leaving behind the weak, the sick and the old.
-Being true believers of the Christian faith, they implored the aid of their patron Saint, St. Joseph to spare them from the wrath of these heartless invaders.
+Being true believers of the Christian faith, they implored the aid of their patron, St. Joseph to spare them from the wrath of these heartless invaders.
 Their prayers were not left unanswered.
-Every time these invaders are poised to attack, they saw myriads of armed combatants with guns and cannons lined up at the shore in defense position, thus giving the bandits second thoughts of pursuing their attack.
+Every time these invaders were poised to attack, they would see myriads of armed combatants with guns and cannons lined up at the shore in a defense position, thus giving the bandits second thoughts of pursuing their attack.
 Every time these bandits are set to attack these armed combatants always appear.
 Sensing that they are vulnerable to these invincible defenders, the “moro” bandits called off the attack.

 This always happened whenever there were invaders who threaten the peaceful community.
 News of these events circulated among other bandit groups, which eventually deter them from raiding the community.

 For these countless miracles, the community was called “Milagros”.